As we head into the NHL trade deadline on Feb. 25, remember that the fortunes of teams can change in a blink during the regular season.

-Coach Rod Brind'Amour told me it's on him to "figure out how to get more out" of the 25-year-old defenseman.
-With due respect to Rod the Bod, that might be a job that falls to Hamilton's next coach on his next team.
+Coach Rod Brind'Amour told me that it's on him to "figure out how to get more" out of the 25-year-old defenseman.
+With due respect to Rod the Bod, that might be a job that falls to the coach on Hamilton's next team.
 A right-handed defenseman with that kind of offense (and no trade protection) is a tantalizing asset to dangle for a team that's loaded on defense but needs to add scoring to its top six.
 The question is whether that's a move the Hurricanes make now or revisit in the summer.

 Alec Martinez, D, Los Angeles Kings